Keyword match breakdown

 The system prompt is explicit: reshape and reframe what is already in the master resume.
 Never invent experience.
 Never add skills that are not in the master.
 If the JD asks for Kafka and the master does not mention Kafka, the output does not say Kafka.

 No tables, no columns, no graphics, no header-or-footer placement for contact info, left-aligned, standard section names (Experience, Education, Skills).
-Every common ATS (Workday, Greenhouse, Lever, Ashby, iCIMS, Taleo) parses the output cleanly.
+Plain text and structured JSON behind the scenes so format swaps do not require a new AI call.

 Honest limits read as trust signals.
 Hiding them does the opposite.